-In this FREE workshop, educators will work with a paleontologist to:
+In this workshop, educators will work with university biologists to:

-Educators will participate in inquiry-based activities using TMM specimens and educational materials.
+Educators will participate in inquiry-based activities in the field and laboratory.

 Each educator will receive: